 - Ask for help.
-Your librarian can’t be all that scary, right?
+Trust me when I say that your librarian lives to help you with this stuff.
 Ask for suggestions on good sources and how to use them.
 Also, check out your school library’s website to see what recommendations you might find there.

-- Talk about what you learn with your friends, parents, teachers, librarians, or anyone who will listen.
-If you have a blog, you may want to start a new thread just to write about this project.
+- Talk about what you learn with your friends, parents, teachers, librarians, your social media followers, or anyone who will listen.
 Talking or writing about what you learn will help your brain sort it out and make sense of it.

 Stage 4: Focus Formulation

 What is This?
-Now you will need to find a specific focus for your project, a target that all of the rest of your work will aim at.
+Now you will need to narrow down your topic and choose a specific focus for your project, a target that all of the rest of your work will aim at.
 (For example, if your project is a research paper, this is the point you would need to write an initial thesis statement.)
 If you have thoroughly explored the topic and allowed time for that knowledge to gel, you probably encountered some interesting ideas or issues that you could choose from.
 You just have to choose one perspective that interests you and that you can find enough information on to produce your final project.

 What Should I Expect?
 Now that you know a lot more about your topic, you should begin to feel more confident.
 You can’t see the light at the end of the tunnel just yet, but you’re starting to sense that it’s there!